4.3. Collapsible & Conditional Fields

 Important: The "values" entered must match the options available for answer precisely i.e. they must match the same capitalization and spelling.
 For "Yes/No" fields the values should be capitalized otherwise your conditional containers will not work properly.

 Helpful Hint: When creating conditional containers it is best to select fields for the conditional answer that have pre-defined answer choices.
-The best options are "Select Option" fields, "Select Many Options", "Yes/No" fields.
-You also want to be sure the "Select Option" fields and the "Select Many Option" fields.
+The best options are "Select Option" fields and "Yes/No" fields.

 Once the "Field" has been selected and the "Values" are entered for the conditional container, click "Close" to close the edit window.
 Your form will now look as shown here: